zduny/uniffi-example/README.md

 This project is a workspace (but it doesn't have to be, it's that way simply to organize multiple projects), containing the following members:

-- [simple](https://github.com/zduny/uniffi-example/tree/main/simple) - library we're trying to generate bidings to, it could be an external library, outside of this workspace, put here inside only for convenience.
+- [simple](https://github.com/zduny/uniffi-example/tree/main/simple) - library we're trying to generate bindings to, it could be an external library, outside of this workspace, put here inside only for convenience.
-- [vectors](https://github.com/zduny/uniffi-example/tree/main/vectors) - another, slighlty more complicated library we're trying to generate bidings to, it could be an external library, outside of this workspace, put here inside only for convenience.
+- [vectors](https://github.com/zduny/uniffi-example/tree/main/vectors) - another, slightly more complicated library we're trying to generate bindings to, it could be an external library, outside of this workspace, put here inside only for convenience.
 - [bindings-simple](https://github.com/zduny/uniffi-example/tree/main/bindings-simple) - intermediary layer wrapping
 [simple](https://github.com/zduny/uniffi-example/tree/main/simple) library, used as a base for generated bindings,